Injury-wracked Sixers host Nets in Ben Simmons’ return

-Ben Simmons is coming off his best showing for the Brooklyn Nets since being traded from the 76ers, Simmons heads into Tuesday’s return to Philadelphia feeling good even while anticipating the reaction from 76ers’ fans.
+Coming off his best showing for the Brooklyn Nets since being traded from the 76ers, Ben Simmons heads into Tuesday’s return to Philadelphia feeling good even while anticipating the reaction from 76ers’ fans.

 “In Philly?
 Come on now, I know what’s coming,” Simmons said.
 “That’s part of the game.
 Philly fans, one thing about Philly fans is they are incredible.
 They are diehard Philly and they are everything Philly, whatever it is.
 I respect that about the city.
 It’s a sports town.”